balabit/syslog-ng-gitbook/chapters/chapter_3/section_3.md

 ## Installing and running without superuser privileges

-You may need to test syslog-ng but don't have superuser privileges.
+You may need to test syslog-ng without having superuser privileges.
 You can install syslog-ng into a custom location and run it without any privilege.
 This solution is fine until you need to read from `/dev/log` or listen to ports under 1024.